-Goal #4 - Promote the efficient management and maintenance of the open space and recreation areas of East Brookfield
+C. Goal - Promote the efficient management and maintenance of the open space and recreation areas of East Brookfield

-Objective Year Responsible Party

-1. Work with the state and other private land conservation agencies to develop a 2 Master Plan Comm.,

-plan for the maintenance and management of open space and recreation areas in Selectmen, Conservation
+Objective Year Responsible Party 1.
+Work with the state and other private land conservation agencies 2 Master Plan Comm., to develop a plan for the maintenance and management of open Selectmen, space and recreation areas in East Brookfield.
+Conservation Comm. a.

-East Brookfield.
-Comm.

-a.
 Identify potential agencies with whom to work.
-1 Master Plan Comm.,
+1 Master Plan Comm., Selectmen, Conservation Comm. b.

-Selectmen, Cons.
-Comm.

-b.
 Contact agencies to coordinate goals and objectives.
-1 Master Plan Comm.,

-Selectmen, Conservation

-Comm.

-c.
-Determine priorities of potential joint land preservation or purchases.
-2 Master Plan Comm., Selectmen, Conservation Comm. d.
-Coordinate with adjoining towns, the bylaws and regulations affecting 4-5 Master Plan Comm. adjoining open space and recreation areas. e.
-Create a map that includes all of East Brookfield and the adjacent peripheral 1 Master Plan Comm. land of adjoining towns to assist in locating best areas for connecting open space, trail systems and wildlife corridors. f.
+1 Master Plan Comm., Selectmen, Conservation Comm. c.
+Determine priorities of potential joint land preservation or 2 Master Plan Comm., purchases.
+Selectmen, Conservation Comm.
+2. Coordinate with adjoining towns, the bylaws and regulations 4-5 Master Plan Comm. affecting adjoining open space and recreation areas. a.
+Create a map that includes all of East Brookfield and the 1 Master Plan Comm. adjacent peripheral land of adjoining towns to assist in locating best areas for connecting open space, trail systems and wildlife corridors. b.
 Contact adjoining towns to coordinate.
-4-5 Master Plan Comm. g.
-Appoint a Conservation Agent, paid by the town, to inspect sites at proposed 2 Selectmen, Conservation predevelopment stage, and when mitigation measures are in place, and issue Comm. certificate or letter of compliance on mitigation measures effectively allowing development to begin.
+4-5 Master Plan Comm.
+3. Appoint a Conservation Agent, paid by the town, to inspect sites 2 Selectmen, at proposed predevelopment stage, and when mitigation measures 2 Conservation Comm. are in place, and issue certificate or letter of compliance on Conservation Comm. mitigation measures effectively allowing development to begin.
 Agent to inspect the site at random during construction for compliance.
-Agent to make recommendations on mitigating measures to Conservation Commission as each site is different. h.
+Agent to make recommendations on mitigating measures to Conservation Commission as each site is different. a.
 Explore sharing the Agent of an adjoining town.
-2 Selectmen, Conservation Comm.
+2 Selectmen, a.
+Exprore sharing the regent of an adjoining to with Conservation Comm.
+Conservation Comm.

-Goal #5 - Improve the Town's existing parks and playing fields as well as develop new recreation trails
+D. Goal - Improve the Town's existing parks and playing fields as well as develop new recreation trails

 Objective Year Responsible Party 1.
-Utilize existing right of ways and roads for recreation trails for walking and 4-5 Recreation Comm., bicycling.
+Utilize existing right of ways and roads for recreation trails for 4-5 Recreation Comm., walking, bicycling and water uses.
 Highway Dept. a.
-Establish likely areas for new recreation trails via Town survey.
-4 Recreation Comm., Highway Dept. b.
+Establish likely areas for new recreation trails via Town 4 Recreation Comm., survey.
+Highway Dept. b.
 Incorporate roadside trail and bike path along railroad right of way.
 5 Recreation Comm., Highway Dept. c.
-Seek funding through Town appropriated funds, grants, and donations for 5 Recreation Comm., developing hiking and biking trails along existing rural Town roads, outside of Highway Dept. traffic lane, on shoulders, within the road right of way or purchase easements from private landowners who have frontage along said roads.
-2. Determine improvement needs required for existing Town parks, playing 4 Recreation Dept. fields and other recreational areas. a.
+Seek funding through Town appropriated funds, grants, and donations for developing hiking and biking trails along existing rural Town roads, outside of traffic lane, on shoulders, within the road right of way or purchase easements from private landowners who have frontage along said roads.
+5 Recreation Comm., Highway Dept. 2.
+Determine improvement needs required for existing Town parks, playing fields and other recreational areas.
+4 Recreation Dept. a.
 Develop town survey to determine improvement needs.
 4 Recreation Dept. 3.
-Implement improvements needed for existing Town parks, playing fields and 5 Recreation Dept. other recreational areas. a.
-Incorporate these determined needs in Town budget for capital 5 Recreation Dept., improvements.
-Selectmen, Finance Comm. b.
+Implement improvements needed for existing Town parks, playing fields and other recreational areas.
+5 Recreation Dept. a.
+Incorporate these determined needs in Town budget for capital improvements.
+5 Recreation Dept., Selectmen, Finance Comm. b.
 Obtain Town budget and/or grants.
 5 Recreation Dept., Selectmen, Finance Comm.
 4. Improve handicap accessibility to East Brookfield recreational facilities.
 ADA Coordinator a.
 Determine handicap needs for access.
 1 ADA Coordinator b.
 Incorporate these determined needs in Town budget for capital ADA Coordinator, improvements.
 Selectmen, Finance Comm. c.
 Obtain Town budget and/or grants.
 ADA Coordinator, Selectmen, Finance Comm.